Chittagong: History

+The decline of Arakanese rule was triggered by political conflicts, including their involvement in the Mughal succession struggle.
+The assassination of Mughal prince Shah Shuja in Arakan strained relations with the Mughal Empire, prompting a decisive campaign led by Subahdar Shaista Khan in 1666.
+The Mughals recaptured Chittagong, ending nearly a century of Arakanese dominance.
+This period left a lasting legacy on the region, highlighting the interplay of trade, politics, and cultural exchange between Bengal and Arakan.

 Chittagong featured prominently in the military history of the Bengal Sultanate, including during the Reconquest of Arakan and the Bengal Sultanate–Kingdom of Mrauk U War of 1512–1516.

 During the 13th and 16th centuries, Arabs and Persians heavily colonized the port city of Chittagong, initially arriving for trade and to spread Islam.
-Most Arab settlers arrived from the trade route between Iraq and Chittagong, and were perhaps the prime reason for the spread of Islam to Bangladesh.
+Most Arab settlers arrived from the trade route between Iraq and Chittagong and were perhaps the prime reason for the spread of Islam to Bangladesh.
 The first Persian settlers also arrived for trade and religious purposes, with the possible goal of Persianisation as well.
 Persians and other Iranic peoples have deeply affected the history of the Bengal Sultanate, with Persian being one of the main languages of the Muslim state, as well as also influencing the Chittagonian language and writing scripts.
-It has been affirmed that much of the Muslim population in Chittagong are descendants of the Arab and Persian settlers.

 Two decades after Vasco Da Gama's landing in Calicut, the Bengal Sultanate permitted the Portuguese settlement in Chittagong to be established in 1528.
 It became the first European colonial enclave in Bengal.
 The Bengal Sultanate lost control of Chittagong in 1531 after Arakan declared independence and the established Kingdom of Mrauk U. This altered geopolitical landscape allowed the Portuguese unhindered control of Chittagong for over a century.

 Portuguese ships from Goa and Malacca began frequenting the port city in the 16th century.
 The cartaz system was introduced and required all ships in the area to purchase naval trading licenses from the Portuguese settlement.
 Slave trade and piracy flourished.
 The nearby island of Sandwip was conquered in 1602.
 In 1615, the Portuguese Navy defeated a joint Dutch East India Company and Arakanese fleet near the coast of Chittagong.